 What Is a Short Circuit Study?

-A short circuit occurs when electricity takes an unintended path which is typically through damaged insulation, faulty connections, or grounded conductors.
+A short circuit occurs when electricity takes an unintended path — typically through damaged insulation, faulty connections, or grounded conductors.
 This leads to a surge of current, often 10 to 50 times higher than the normal load, capable of causing catastrophic damage in milliseconds.

 - Verify that breakers and fuses have adequate interrupting ratings